-The increase in revenues from our Environmental and Health segment was due to an increase in billable hours and an increase in billing rates.
-During 2019, billable hours for this segment increased by 3.5% to 292,000 as compared to 282,000 during 2018.
+The increase in revenues from our Environmental and Health segment was due to an increase in billable hours and an increase in billing rates partially offset by fiscal 2020 having one less week of activity than fiscal 2019.
+During 2020, billable hours for this segment increased by 2% to 297,000 as compared to 292,000 during 2019.
 The increase in billable hours was due to growth in our chemical regulation & food safety practice where we expanded our proactive services.
-The increase in billable hours was also due to fiscal 2019 having one additional week of activity than fiscal 2018.
-Utilization was 68% for both 2019 and 2018.
-Technical full-time equivalents increased 1.5% to 202 during 2019 as compared to 199 for 2018 due to our recruiting and retention efforts.
+The increase in billable hours was partially offset by fiscal 2020 having one less week of activity than fiscal 2019.
+This segment also experienced delays in litigation related projects due to business restrictions associated with the COVID-19 pandemic.
+Utilization for this segment increased to 69% during 2020 as compared to 68% during 2019.
+Technical full-time equivalents increased 3% to 208 during 2020 as compared to 202 for 2019 due to our recruiting and retention efforts.